Free Curves on Varieties: Proving uniruledness and rational connectedness

-We will see in the next section that a straightforward application of Mori's Bend and Break Lemma \ref{bendandbreak} in combination with the Graber-Harris-Starr Theorem \ref{ghs} leads to proving that every elliptically connected variety over an arbitrary algebraically closed field of characteristic zero is either rationally connected or a rationally connected fibration over an elliptic curve (see Theorem \ref{elconclassification}).
-Assuming the ampleness of the restriction of a foliation to a smooth curve in characteristic zero, results of this type have been demonstrated in the work of various people.
-A short summary follows.
+Assuming ampleness and regularity of a foliation on a smooth curve in characteristic zero, results of this type have been demonstrated in the work of various people, starting with Miyaoka's uniruledness criterion \cite[Theorem $8.5$]{miyaoka}.
+A short summary of recent results follows.

-\theo{(\cite{bm} Theorem $0.1$) Let $X$ be a normal complex projective variety and $C\subset X$ a complete curve in the smooth locus of $X$.
+\theo{(\cite[Theorem $0.1$]{bm}, \cite[Theorem $1$]{ksct}) Let $X$ be a normal complex projective variety and $C\subset X$ a complete curve in the smooth locus of $X$.
 Assume that $\sF\subset \sT_X$ is a foliation regular along $C$ and such that $\sF|_C$ is ample.
-If $x\in C$ is any point, the leaf through $x$ is algebraic and if $x\in C$ is general then the closure of the leaf is also rationally connected. } This result was reproved in \cite{ksct} using a simpler Mori-type technique of reduction to characteristic $p$, proving uniruledness of the MRC quotient and deriving a contradiction using the Graber-Harris-Starr Theorem \cite{ghs}, in a manner similar to our results.
-See also \cite{ksc}.
+If $x\in C$ is any point, the leaf through $x$ is algebraic and if $x\in C$ is general then the closure of the leaf is also rationally connected. }